 Budapest Central Market: the gastronomic cathedral of the city

-It is hard to believe that when the Central Market was built at the end of the 19th century, it provoked protests from many citizens who claimed that prices had gone up because of it.
-It is also hard to believe that this great gastronomic temple was practically unused for decades after the Second World War, when it was severely damaged.
+It is hard to believe that when the Central Market was built at the end of the 19th century, it provoked protests from many citizens who claimed that prices had risen because of it.
+It is also hard to believe that this great gastronomic temple was practically unused for decades after World War II, when it was severely damaged.

 Today, after being restored between 1991 and 1994, this great building is one of the most visited in the city.
 In its stalls you will be able to find all the ingredients of Hungarian cuisine, as well as souvenir stores and other items.

-On the second floor there are a number of small food st alls where I recommend you to have lunch.
-Note that many of them retain the custom of sharing a table with other diners, but that gives even more authenticity to the experience.
+On the second floor there are a number of small food shops where I recommend having lunch.
+Note that many of them retain the custom of sharing a table with other diners, but this adds to the authenticity of the experience.

 Do your last shopping and stroll around

-For the rest of the afternoon I recommend you to relax strolling through the streets of the center.
-Either in Váci Utca, in the Central Market or in the nearby streets you can do your last shopping and stop in one of the wonderful cafes in the area whenever you feel like it.
+For the rest of the afternoon I recommend that you relax by strolling through the streets of the center.
+Either in Váci Utca, in the Central Market or in the nearby streets you can do your last shopping and stop at one of the wonderful cafes in the area whenever you feel like it.

-You can also stroll along the riverbank and reach the Chain Bridge to say goodbye until the next visit.
+You can also stroll along the river bank and get to the Chain Bridge to say goodbye until the next visit.

 You can not leave the Hungarian capital without knowing its famous ruin bars, the best places to enjoy the night of Budapest.

-These places (whose name means ruin bars) emerged after the fall of the Iron Curtain when groups of young people began to refurbish abandoned buildings to turn them into entertainment bars.
+These locals (whose name means ruin bars) emerged after the fall of the Iron Curtain when groups of young people began to condition abandoned buildings to convert them into entertainment bars.
 Many of them are located in the Jewish quarter, today one of the most revitalized of the city.

-If it is the first time you are in the city I recommend you to hire one of the tours that go through several ruin bars and in which some drinks are included.
+If it is the first time you are in the city I recommend you to hire one of the tours that visit several ruin bars and in which some drinks are included.
 Those who prefer to go on their own can read about the best ones in this article.